-Waste Pump

-(Located beneath pantry cabinet lift access panel)

--Typical View
+Waste Pump (Remove bottom drawer to access). -Typical View

 NOTE: If Waste Pump stalls, check breaker in the load center.
 If problem persists, remove end cap and manually turn pump shaft (located on the end of the Waste Pump) with a screwdriver.